William Fisher (media executive)

-William Fisher is an internet entrepreneur, media executive and TV producer who played a prominent role in the development of international pay television, particularly in Asia.
-He is the co-founder and chief executive officer of YuVue, and has worked as president of Playboy TV International, senior vice-president of HBO International, and vice-president of programming at STAR TV.
+William Fisher is an entrepreneur, media executive and TV producer who played a prominent role in the development of international pay television, particularly in Asia.
+He has owned multiple media properties and has worked as president of Playboy TV International, senior vice-president of HBO International, and vice-president of programming at STAR TV.

 Early life and education

 William Fisher was born in Pittsburgh, Pennsylvania.
 He attended Yale University where he studied philosophy, graduating magna cum laude and with distinction in 1981.
+His senior thesis advisors were Fredric Jameson and Peter Demetz.
 At Yale he appeared in theater productions with such actors as Frank Langella, Stephen Collins, and classmate David Hyde Pierce.
 He went on to earn a Master of Fine Arts in film and television from Columbia University, where he was awarded the Film Division's scholarship of the Academy of Motion Picture Arts and Sciences.
-He received a Fulbright Fellowship to the Ludwig Maximilian University of Munich in Munich to pursue a research project on European Union subsidies and tax incentives for the film and television industries.
+He received a Fulbright Fellowship to LMU Munich to pursue a research project on European Union subsidies and tax incentives for the film and television industries.

 International career

-While living in Germany and France from 1983 to 1990, Fisher worked in film and television, writing on media topics for numerous publications including die tageszeitung, Cahiers du cinéma, The Daily Telegraph, Foreign Policy, The Nation, The National Interest, New Literary History, Sight & Sound, and The Wall Street Journal.
+While living in Germany and France from 1983 to 1990, Fisher worked in film and television, writing on media topics for numerous publications including die tageszeitung, Cahiers du cinéma, The Daily Telegraph, The Independent, Foreign Policy, The Nation, The National Interest, New Literary History, The New Statesman, Sight & Sound, and The Wall Street Journal.

-He moved to Hong Kong in 1991 to join the management team that launched Hutchison Whampoa's television start-up, STAR TV.
-Serving as vice-president of programming, he was responsible for acquisitions, co-productions and the joint venture for news with the British Broadcasting Corporation, BBC World Service Television(subsequently renamed BBC World.
+He moved to Hong Kong in 1991 to join the management team that launched Hutchison Whampoa's satellite television start-up, STAR TV.
+Serving as vice-president of programming, he was responsible for program acquisitions, co-productions and the joint venture for news with the British Broadcasting Corporation, BBC World Service Television (subsequently renamed BBC World.
 He remained at the company following STAR TV's acquisition by News Corporation, working closely with BSkyB and Fox Television to coordinate News Corporation's worldwide program acquisition strategy.
+STAR TV was subsequently acquired by the Walt Disney Company and is now known as Disney Star.

 In 1995 he became senior vice-president of HBO International for Asia-Pacific.
-Based in Singapore, he was responsible for HBO's regional market entry strategy, with a particular focus on Greater China, and oversight of Home Box Office's investment in the regional pay TV unit HBO Asia.
+Based in Singapore, he was responsible for HBO's regional market entry strategy, with a particular focus on Greater China, India, and oversight of Home Box Office's investment in the regional pay TV unit HBO Asia.